moogacs/docs.buf.build/docs/how-to/migrate-from-prototool.md

 There is no equivalent in `buf`.

 We recommend using `buf build -o -#format=json | jq` instead for Protobuf schema inspection.
-We will likely provide additional tooling for inspection in the future through a different mechanism.
+We plan on providing additional tooling for inspection in the future through a different mechanism.

 ## Docker